-The longline fishery continues to account for 10-12% of the total WCP-CA catch (OFP 2006), but rivals the much larger purse-seine catch in landed value.
-It provides the longest time series of catch estimates for the WCP-CA, with estimates available since the early 1950s (OFP 2006).
-The total number of vessels involved in the fishery has generally fluctuated between 4000 and 5000 for much of this period (Figure 11).
+The longline fishery continues to account for around 10-12% of the total WCP-CA catch (OFP, 2007), but rivals the much larger purse-seine catch in landed value.
+It provides the longest time series of catch estimates for the WCP-CA, with estimates available since the early 1950s (OFP, 2007).
+The total number of vessels involved in the fishery has generally fluctuated between 4,000 and 5,000 for the last 30 years (Figure 11).

-The fishery involves two main types of operation:
+The fishery involves two main types of operation -

-- large (typically greater than 250 GRT) distant-water freezer vessels that undertake long voyages (months) and operate over large areas of the region.
+- large (typically >250 GRT) distant-water freezer vessels which undertake long voyages (months) and operate over large areas of the region.
 These vessels may target either tropical (yellowfin, bigeye tuna) or subtropical (albacore tuna) species.
-Some voluntary reduction by one major fleet (Japan distant-water) has occurred in recent years; and - □ smaller (typically less than 100 GRT) offshore vessels that are usually domestically based, with ice or chill capacity, and serving fresh or air-freight sashimi markets.
-These vessels operate mostly in tropical areas.
+Voluntary reduction in vessel numbers by at least one fleet has occurred in recent years; - smaller (typically <100 GRT) offshore vessels which are usually domestically-based, undertaking trips of less than one month duration.
+Their catch is fresh-chilled and dispatched to air-freight sashimi markets or [albacore] canneries.